Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Acknowledgements

 \section{Acknowledgements}

 We thank anonymous reviewers for many helpful comments.
-This research is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number 401233309), DARPA CwC through ARO (W911NF15-1-0543), DARPA MCS program through NIWC Pacific (N66001-19-2-4031), and Allen Institute for AI.
+This research is supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) (funding reference number 401233309), DARPA CwC through ARO (W911NF15-1-0543), DARPA MCS program through NIWC Pacific (N66001-19-2-4031), the Allen Institute for AI, and a gift from Intel Labs Cognitive Computing Research.